About Us

 How do peer-led support groups work?

-Relational agreements are mutually agreed upon intentions.
-This is different than a rule.
-A rule is enforced by someone or something outside of you.
-A relational agreement is actually something we want to do, even if we sometimes fail to do it or don’t really know how to do it well.
-The purpose of our relational agreements is to provide all of us with the bumpers or guardrails that we might need to be kind with each other.
+Our relational agreements are agreements about how we wish to be treated and how we agree to treat each other.
+Their purpose is to provide all of us with the bumpers that we might need to be kind with each other.
 Chances are, if you are reading this, you might come from a place where there isn’t a lot of kindness.
-Relational agreements are made to help us help each other with as much kindness as possible.
+Relational agreements are made for us to help each other with as much kindness as possible.

 What if I cannot prove or explain my experiences?